 St. George isn’t just the biggest city in Greater Zion, it’s a great basecamp for Zion National Park, as well as four state parks.

 Travelers come from across the world to experience a Zion National Park road trip.
 The surprisingly verdant red rock canyons, flowing waters and popular hikes make this Southern Utah’s most-visited national park.
 Though, too often travelers skip the surrounding region — known as Greater Zion — because they aren’t aware of its lure and why many locals choose it as their forever home.

 The Utah/Nevada border is a classic road trip route for many on their way to California or those looking to experience the West.
 I’m a California native, and I moved from Las Vegas to Utah in 2016.
 About six weeks ago, I moved from a tiny rural town in Southern Utah to St. George, which aside from nearby Zion National Park and ahem, Costco, I admittedly hadn't seen much.

 If you’re traveling to the Zion National Park region, consider St. George as your basecamp for a few days (Read: The Complete Zion Itinerary).
 What makes it an excellent alternative to Springdale or Las Vegas?
-Its rich history, pioneer heritage, red rock formations, family-friendly offerings, plethora of hiking and biking trails, and engaged locals who are deeply immersed in the gorgeous natural landscape are all things a city like Las Vegas can’t match when it comes to a national park trip, and it has a local feel that Springdale can’t quite offer.
+Its rich history, pioneer heritage, red rock formations, family-friendly offerings, a plethora of hiking and biking trails and engaged locals who are deeply immersed in the gorgeous natural landscape.

 Getting to Know Greater Zion